OhMyGit404/auto-annotated-portfolio/content/pages/projects/project-two.md

 client: Awesome client
 description: >-
-  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I worked with an entire team :) but they definitely followed my lead most of the time.
+  It’s hard to imagine that I’ve that I wrote all this code by myself, probably because I have insomnia :) but it did pay off i guess.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg